michaelgruczel/build-you-own-paas-conference-resources/README.md

 ## Ansible

-Let us use ansible to install docker in our local VM.
+Let us use ansible to install Docker in our local VM.

     $ cd ./../ansible-examples
     $ export ANSIBLE_HOST_KEY_CHECKING=False
     $ export ANSIBLE_FORCE_COLOR=true
     $ ansible-playbook -i inventory-local install-docker.yml

-Let us now install docker on a created VM on AWS.
-You have to subscripe to the centos package to use this script (executing the script wilol give you the link to the subsription).
+Let us now install Docker on a created VM on AWS.
+You have to subscribe to the centos package to use this script (executing the script will give you the link to the subscription).
 First change ip in inventory file (inventory-aws) accordingly to the created vm, then execute:

+    $ cd ./../terraform-second-example
     # set keys in example.tf
     $ terraform init
     $ terraform apply
+    $ cd ./../ansible-examples
     $ export ANSIBLE_HOST_KEY_CHECKING=False
     $ export ANSIBLE_FORCE_COLOR=true
     # set ip in inventory-aws